dottedmag/dottedmag.net/cv.md

 commercial setting and in a voluntary cooperation around an open source project.

-I like this kind of work and would like to do it again, especially in an environment where management and technical leadership are separated.
+I like this kind of work and would like to do it again, especially in an environment where management and technical leadership are separate roles.

 ## Reengineering and refactoring